sahar-alghamdi/FSND_TriviaAPI/projects/02_trivia_api/starter/backend/README.md

 }
 ```

-POST /questions
+#### POST /questions

 - General:
     - Creates a new question using the submitted question, answer, category and difficulty.
 Returns the id of the created question and success value.
-- curl http://localhost:5000/questions -X POST -H "Content-Type:application/json" -d '{"question":"What is this", "answer":"This is a sample", "category":"1", "difficulty":"1"}'
+- Sample: curl http://localhost:5000/questions -X POST -H "Content-Type:application/json" -d '{"question":"What is this", "answer":"This is a sample", "category":"1", "difficulty":"1"}'
 ```
 {
   "deleted_question": 24,